From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Materials and Methods

 To address this problem, we use the \texttt{cobalt} algorithm introduced in \cite{petti2022constructing}.
 The method consists of two stages.
 In the first stage, a training and a test set are extracted from the initial database so that no sequence in the test set has more than \texttt{t1} fractional sequence identity with any other sequence in the training set.
 This allows us to reduce correlations between the two sets of sequences.
 In the second stage, the test set is pruned until the fractional pairwise sequence identity between any pair of test sequences does not exceed \texttt{t2}.
 This second part of the algorithm allows us to obtain a homogeneous test set that is not skewed towards any sequence.
 In our experiments, we considered \texttt{t1} $\in \{0.4, 0.7\}$ and \texttt{t2}$=0.7$.

 More precisely, we perform a \texttt{cobalt} splitting independently for each annotation class.
-For each dataset that we tested, we followed the following train/test splitting pipeline. \begin{itemize} \item We split the annotated sequences into several files, one for each annotation class. \item For each file, we obtain a train/test splitting using \texttt{cobalt} with specific values for \texttt{t1} and \texttt{t2}. \item We merge the obtained train and test splittings and we randomly extract a subset of the training sequences to be used for fine-tuning the pLM and training the logistic regression. \end{itemize} Note that by first partitioning the sequences into sets of common labeling and then applying \texttt{cobalt} to each label, we are not guaranteed that no test sequence is closer than \texttt{t1} to the training set in the final split.
+For each dataset that we tested, we followed the following train/test splitting pipeline. \begin{itemize} \item We split the annotated sequences into several groups, one for each annotation class. \item For each group, we obtain a train/test splitting using \texttt{cobalt} with specific values for \texttt{t1} and \texttt{t2}. \item We merge the obtained train and test splits. \item We remove the label classes that do not contain at least 10 samples, both in the training set and in the test set.
+Then, we ensure that each class of the test set has an equal number of sequences and that each class of the training set has at most a number of sequences equal to the total number of available training samples divided by the number of classes. \end{itemize} Note that by first partitioning the sequences into sets of common labeling and then applying \texttt{cobalt} to each label, we are not guaranteed that no test sequence is closer than \texttt{t1} to the training set in the final split.
 In fact, our procedure allows sequences with {\em different} labels to be closer than \texttt{t1}.
 This is, however, a stricter way of testing the pipeline, because a model might mistakenly infer the same label for sequences of different specificities, because of being fooled by their sequence similarity.